 Drivers age 15 can obtain a Florida learners license - also known as a learners permit or restricted license.
 With a learners permit you must always be accompanied by a licensed driver 21 or older in the front passenger seat.
 To acquire a learner permit you must complete a state of Florida approved traffic law substance abuse education course.

-Anyone - regardless of age - getting their first drivers license in Florida is known as a first time driver.
-Many first time drivers are teenagers getting their learners permit but many are adults getting their first drivers license.
-All first time drivers are required to complete a traffic law substance abuse education course - these courses are commonly known as DATA, TLSAE, or First Time Driver.
+Anyone - regardless of age - getting their first drivers license in Florida must complete a course officially named TLSAE (Traffic Law Substance Abuse Education) and commonly known as DATA (Drugs, Alcohol Traffic Awareness).
+Most new drivers are teenagers getting their learners permit but many are adults getting their first drivers license.

-Regardless of the name, completing one of these courses is the first step toward getting a Florida Drivers License.
+Regardless of the name, completing one of these courses is the first step toward getting a Florida Drivers License or Learner Permit.